Stay Safe

 The implementation of ICPT, which occurs every 6 months, would reflect the actual costs in tariff in the form of rebate or surcharge.
 Furthermore, the impact of ICPT implementation is neutral on TNB and will not have any effect on its business operations and financial position.

-Example 1: ICPT Calculation for Domestic, Tariff A
+Example 1: ICPT Calculation for Low Voltage Commercial, Tariff B

 ICPT charge

-Example 2: ICPT Calculation for Domestic, Tariff A
+Example 2: ICPT Calculation for Medium Voltage Industrial, Tariff E1

 ICPT charge